Henryk Sławik: The Polish Wallenberg

-After the Hungarian government issued racial decrees and separated Polish refugees of Jewish descent from their colleagues, Sławik started to issue false documents confirming their Polish roots and Roman Catholic faith.
+After the Hungarian government issued racial decrees and separated Polish refugees of Jewish descent from their colleagues, Sławik, along with Zvi Henryk Zimmerman and Antall, started to issue false documents confirming their Polish roots and Roman Catholic faith.
 He also helped several hundred Polish Jews to reach Yugoslav Partisans.
 One of his initiatives was the creation of an orphanage for Jewish children (officially named School for Children of Polish Officers) in Vác.
 To help disguise the true nature of the orphanage, the children were visited by Catholic Church authorities, most notably by nuncio Angelo Rotta.

 After the Nazis took over Hungary in March 1944, Sławik went underground and ordered as many of the refugees as were under his command to leave Hungary.
 Because he had appointed a new commanding officer of the camp for Polish Jews, all of them were able to escape and leave Hungary.
 The Jewish children of the orphanage in Vác were also evacuated.
 Sławik was arrested by the Germans on 19 March 1944.
 Although brutally tortured, he did not inform on his Hungarian colleagues.
 He was sent to the concentration camp Gusen where he was hanged with some of his fellows on 23 August 1944.
 His wife survived the Ravensbrück concentration camp and after the war found their daughter hidden in Hungary by the Antall family.
 Sławik's place of burial remains unknown.

 It is estimated that Henryk Sławik helped as many as 30,000 Polish refugees in Hungary, approximately 5,000 of them Jews.
 After 1948, the communist authorities of both Poland and Hungary did commemorate his deeds and pointed out his importance for humanity.
 According to Maria Zawadzka of the Museum of the History of Polish Jews, Henryk Sławik was posthumously awarded the title of Righteous Among the Nations by Yad Vashem Commemorative Authority already on 26 January 1977, but achieved wide recognition only after Zvi Henryk Zimmerman, his wartime associate and a distinguished Israeli politician, popularized his efforts in the 1990s.